 The Black American Engineering Scholarship will provide funds up to $10,000; it is not a $10,000 flat award.
 Any amount for tuition, room and board, books, and educational fees that is less than $10,000 will be covered by the scholarship.
 As a flexible scholarship, the funds are controlled by the university and dispersed directly to the university as needed.
 Scholars whose expenses exceed $10,000 will need to provide proof that they can cover the remaining costs.

 What happens after I apply?

 You will receive an email confirmation after your application has been submitted.
-Finalists will be contacted to schedule a phone interview, then scholarship winners will be chosen and notified by April 2021.
+Finalists will be contacted to schedule a video interview, then scholarship winners will be chosen and notified in Spring of 2023.